jkcfg/jk/docs/deprecations.md

 _always default to the current working directory_ unless explicitly set with `--input-directory`.

+### Use of empty string to mean stdin/stdout

+In 0.4.0, symbols were introduced for representing `stdin` and `stdout` when calling `read` and `write` respectively.
+Previously, an empty string stood in for whichever; in 0.5.0 an empty path argument will be an error.

 ## Deprecated in 0.3.x (will be removed in 0.4.0)

 ### `generate` file property is now called path